 To help us understand where we needed to focus our actions a baseline of historic and future GHG emissions was constructed by multiplying the input data by GHG emissions factors.
-Emission factors were collected from industry standard databases including but not limited to UK Government Greenhouse gas reporting: Conversion Factors, Bath ICE, Association of issuing bodies.
+Emission factors were collected from industry standard databases including but not limited to UK Government Greenhouse gas reporting: Conversion Factors, Bath Inventory of Carbon and Energy, Association of issuing bodies.
 Emissions are reported in carbon dioxide equivalent emissions (CO2e).